What Documents Are Needed for a Fiance Visa?

 K1 Visa Documents

-Here is a general list of some of the documents you should plan to include, along with what the documents may be used for.
+Here is a general list of some of the documents you should plan to include to demonstrate compliance with the requirements K1 visa applicants must meet.
 Keep in mind that this is a general list, the specific documentation that you should include with your case will depend on your specific facts and circumstances.
 Also, please keep in mind that all documents in a foreign language should be translated to English.

 • Form I-129f: The Form I-129f is the Petition for Alien Fiancé.
 This is the form that must be filed with USCIS (United States Citizenship and Immigration Service) to apply for a fiancé visa.